kihuni/Linux_PID_Process_Signals/Linux_PIDs/README.md

 - Information on current process is stored in `/proc` file system

-# How to list contents of `/proc`
+# listing contents of `/proc` using ls

-- You can use ls then pipe in the output to less
+- You can use `ls`to list the contents of `/proc` > and instead pipe  the output to less command to enable to be read one screenfull at a time.